Staff Memorials

 She was an accomplished pianist, organist, and soprano, and she taught music in high school, directed church and community choirs, and played the organ at a Marion church.
 She sang in Handel’s Messiah, Haydn’s The Creation, and Mendelssohn’s Elijah.

 She married Edwin Albert Pfaff on November 28, 1946.
 He preceded her in death on September 4, 2001.
-She is survived by a son, Timothy, of Bangkok, Thailand; a daughter, Sandra, of Lincoln City, Oregon; and two nephews, Dr. Lee Graber (Guitta), of Pella, Iowa, and Allen Wipf (Jan), of Sun Lakes, Arizona.
+She is survived by a son, Timothy, of Bangkok, Thailand; a daughter, Sandra, of Lincoln City, Oregon; and two nephews, Dr. Lee Graber (Guitta), of Pella, Iowa, and Allen Wipf (Jan), of Sun Lakes, Arizo

 Jan Nicolay- English/Administrator 1942-2004